OlivierLD/AstroComputer/README.md

 > _Note-2_:
 > Those calculations rely on a parameter called `DeltaT`, that can (could) be obtained
 > from the [US Naval Oceanography Portal](https://www.usno.navy.mil/USNO/earth-orientation/eo-products/long-term).
-> This (official) web site is undergoing some upgrade..., if it is down, it will
+> This (official) website is undergoing some upgrade..., if it is down, it will
 > come back to life soon.
 Last known value of `DeltaT` is `69.2201` sec.
 > > Aug 2020, it's back up! <http://maia.usno.navy.mil/ser7/deltat.preds>
 > > ...and down.